 Read on to learn more about these approaches.
 For even more details, check out our The Technologies of Translation e-book.

-With the proxy-based approach to website translation, technologies are used to leverage the content and structured code of your flagship website.
+With the proxy localisation approach to website translation, technologies are used to leverage the content and structured code of your flagship website.
 This makes it easy to translate, deploy and operate multilingual versions.
-This approach can be fully turn-key, meaning it requires little to no customer-side effort to launch or maintain localised websites or manage workflows.
+This approach can be almost effortless, meaning it requires little to no customer-side effort to launch or maintain localised websites or manage workflows.

 Since localised sites are built from your flagship site's content and code, the user experience and functionality is consistent across all sites.
 This continuity also ensures that new content is swiftly-and automatically-detected, translated and published.

 - The fastest and most organised way to keep all your translated websites up to date.

 - Proxy-based translation eliminates manual translation processes and removes the complexity and effort from your team.

 - Future-proof solution, no matter what CMS you change to, use you keep your translations.